 While the sky is a non-committal gray, the river nearby is clear and relatively smooth.
-There are rolling hills and two cups remaining.
+There are rolling hills and two cups remain standing.

 The Fives of the Tarot are concerned with strife and sometimes suffering.
 And of course, Cups represent our emotions, love, dreams, and intuition.
-One of the few Tarot cards in the R-W-S deck whose main figure seems deliberately androgynous, this is a reminder that the bitterness of hurt, regret, and grief is universal to all.
+One of the few Tarot cards in the R-W-S deck whose main figure seems deliberately androgynous (like our recent Nine of Swords), this is a reminder that the bitterness of hurt, regret, and grief is universal to all.

 Perhaps the three spilled Cups are the celebratory Three of Cups, now dashed.
 Has the figure fallen from grace?